 It only means the car hasn’t been officially classified in a way that changes its legal status.

-I’ve seen vehicles with spotless titles and serious mechanical problems.
+We’ve seen vehicles with spotless titles and serious mechanical problems.
 Paperwork tells part of the story, not the whole thing.

-How I Verify a Blue Title Properly
+How to Verify a Blue Title Properly

 - Match the VIN on the title to the vehicle